+The level of drilling activity underway is the highest seen since the early 1980's, which is fueling high demand for oilfield services.
+Much of the new incremental drilling activity is occurring in harsh environments, and employs increasingly sophisticated technology to find and produce reserves.
 Higher utilization of drilling rigs has tested the capability of the world's fleet of rigs, much of which is old and of limited capability.
 Technology has advanced significantly since most of the existing rig fleet was built.
 The industry invested little during the late 1980's and 1990's on new drilling equipment, but drilling technology progressed steadily nonetheless, as the Company and its competitors continued to invest in new and better ways of drilling.
 As a consequence, the safety, reliability, and efficiency of new, modern rigs surpass the performance of most of the older rigs at work today.

+The rise in demand for drilling rigs has driven rig dayrates higher over the past few years, which has increased cash flows and available financing to drilling contractors.
+Many have invested in new rigs or placed older rigs back into service.
+The Company has played an important role in providing both new rigs as well as the equipment, consumables and services needed to reactivate many older rigs.
 Oil and gas producers demand top performance from drilling rigs, particularly at the premium dayrates that are being paid today.
-As a result of this trend, the Company has benefited from incremental demand for new products (such as our small iron roughnecks for land rigs, our LXT BOPs, our Safe-T-Lite pump liner systems, among others) to upgrade certain rig functions to make them safer and more efficient.
+As a result of this trend, the Company has benefited from incremental demand for new products (such as our small iron roughnecks for land rigs, our LXT BOP's, our Safe-T-Lite pump liner systems, among others) to upgrade certain rig functions to make them safer and more efficient.

-Drilling rigs are now being pushed to drill deeper wells, more complex wells, highly deviated wells and horizontal wells, tasks which require larger rigs with more capabilities.
+Drilling rigs are now being pushed to drill deeper wells, more complex wells, highly deviated wells and horizontal wells; tasks which require larger rigs with more capabilities.
 Higher dayrates magnify the opportunity cost of rig downtime, and rigs are being pushed to maximize revenue days for their drilling contractor owners.
 The drilling process effectively consumes the mechanical components of a rig, which wear out and need periodic repair or replacement.
-This process has been accelerated by the high levels of rig utilization seen over the past few years.
-In preceding years contractors could cannibalize mechanical components from their idle rigs, rather than purchase new components.
-As the fleet of idle rigs has dwindled, the availability of used components has dwindled as well, which has spurred incremental demand for rig components from the Company.
+This process has been accelerated by very high rig utilization and wellbore complexity.
+Drilling consumes rigs; more complex and challenging drilling consumes rigs faster.

 Changing methods of drilling have further benefited the Company's business.
 Increasingly, hydraulic power - in addition to conventional mechanical rotary power - is being used to apply torque to the drill bit.
 This is done using downhole drilling motors powered by drilling fluids.
-The Company is a major provider of downhole drilling motors, and has seen demand for this application of its drilling motors increase over the last few years.
-This trend has also increased demand for the Company's high pressure mud pumps, which create the hydraulic power in the drilling fluid which drive the drilling motors.
+We are a major provider of downhole drilling motors, and we have seen demand for this application of our drilling motors increase over the last few years.
+This trend has also increased demand for our high pressure mud pumps, which create the hydraulic power in the drilling fluid which drive the drilling motors.

-While the increasingly efficient equipment provided by the Company has mitigated the effect, high activity levels have increased demand for personnel in the oilfield.
+While the increasingly efficient equipment provided by us has mitigated the effect, high activity levels have increased demand for personnel in the oilfield.
 Consequently, the Company, its customers and its suppliers have experienced wage inflation in certain markets.
-Hiring experienced drilling crews has been challenging for the drilling industry; however, the Company believes crews generally prefer working on newer, more modern rigs.
-The Company's products which save labor and increase efficiency (such as its automatic slips and pipe handling equipment) also make the rig crew's jobs easier, and make the rig a more desirable place to work.
+Hiring experienced drilling crews has been challenging for the drilling industry; however, we believe crews generally prefer working on newer, more modern rigs.
+Our products which save labor and increase efficiency (such as its automatic slips and pipe handling equipment) also make the rig crew's jobs safer and easier, and make the rig a more desirable place to work.